 Celestials bodies like asteroids and comets are “time capsules” that contain information about the history of our solar system, making them interesting targets of studies.
 The main difference between asteroid and comet is their composition.
-Asteroids and comets are debris left over from the formation of moon and planets.
+Asteroids and comets are debris leftover from the formation of moon and planets.
 Comets are located in the outermost regions of the solar system, while, asteroids are located in a belt between Jupiter and Mars.
 Occasionally, comets and asteroids change their orbital path due to gravitational disturbances, sometimes bringing them close to a planet.
-Craters on the moon and planets are an evidence of the history of impacts with comets and asteroids.
+Craters on the moon and planets are evidence of the history of impacts with comets and asteroids.

 Asteroid orbit the Sun and are small bodies on the solar system.
-They are made up of metals and rocks and also consists of organic compounds.
+They are made up of metals and rocks and also consist of organic compounds.
 They are similar to comets but don’t have a coma-like comet.
 Asteroids tend to have shorter and elliptical orbits.
 Astronomers have discovered millions of asteroids some that measure hundreds of kilometers across and some as small as dust particles.

 Comets also orbit the Sun and are relatively small bodies of the solar system.
 When comets approach the sun, some part of their ice melts.
-When some part of the ice melts, the other materials vapourise due to the heat of the sun.
+When some part of the ice melts, the other materials vapourize due to the heat of the sun.
 This results in a glowing halo that extends outwards as though sailing through space.
-The ice and compounds like ammonia and methane develop a fuzzy cloud like shell known as the coma.
+The ice and compounds like ammonia and methane develop a fuzzy cloud-like shell known as the coma.
 This forms a notable difference between comets and asteroids.

 Difference Between Asteroid And Comet

 Now that we have an idea of what asteroid and comets are, let us write down the differences between them in a tabular column.
 The comparison between asteroid and comet in tabular form is given below.

 |Asteroids have an elliptical orbit||Comets have an eccentric orbit.|